Applies to withholding tax on pensions and disability benefits from Norway to persons not resident in Norway for tax purposes.

 - other private pensions

-- disability benefits from the National Insurance Scheme
+- disability pension from the Norwegian National Insurance Scheme

 - disability benefits from other schemes

 In the a-melding, you must specify the benefits as “Withholding tax on pensions” for the persons that this concern.